 So here we are let’s start with this one.
-This crack looks like a shrinkage crack and shrinkage cracks occur in the early days of a concrete slabs life – probably in the first one to four days and they occur when the concrete shrinks, loses volume and gets smaller in volume, before the concrete has enough strength to resist the tensile forces.
+This crack looks like a shrinkage crack and shrinkage cracks occur in the early days of a concrete slab’s life.

-So the crack forms at at stressed locations, in this case there was another piece of concrete against it and would have propagated over its life.
+So the crack forms at stressed locations, in this case, there was another piece of concrete against it and would have propagated over its life.
 It isn’t going to get any worse.

 The best way to avoid these types of cracks is to place extra reinforcement at stress locations.
 So a couple of extra bars across the perpendicular to the direction of the crack would have kept that crack closed or at least a little bit more controlled.

 Abraded Concrete from Weak Surface

 So moving on now and we’re looking at some abraded concrete.
 See how the stones in the cement matrix of the concrete matrix have been exposed.